The freshwater Angelfish (Pterophyllum) is an extremely popular tropical fish due to its unique shape and for their interesting personalities.

 Angelfish are probably the most kept freshwater aquarium fish commonly, along with the most kept cichlid commonly.
 They are prized for his or her unique shape, behavior, and color.

 Angelfish are kept in a warm aquarium, ideally around 80°F (27°C).
-Angelfish prefers a well-planted tank of at least 30 gallons with soft, acidic water slightly.
-Driftwood and rocks could be put into the aquarium, but leave of space for swimming plenty.
+Angelfish prefer a well-planted tank of at least 30 gallons with soft, acidic water slightly.
+Driftwood and rocks could be put into the aquarium, but leave space for swimming plenty.

 Angelfish are interested in their environment and may become very territorial, around breeding time especially.
 They’ll pair off and if any other fish tries to enter their territory they shall follow them.
 It’s best when trying to breed the Angelfish, to accommodate a genuine number of angels in the same aquarium until they pair off.
 After a pair is rolling out, a set surface must be provided where in fact the eggs could be laid.
 A bit of slate, a big plant leaf, or perhaps a flowerpot ought to be positioned at an angle around 30 degrees within an area of moderate water flow.
 The feminine shall lay the eggs and the male will observe behind to fertilize.
 After three days approximately, the eggs shall hatch and the fry will emerge.
 Feed the fry newly hatched brine shrimp until large enough to simply accept crushed flake food.